-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 He and Shamo’s other ex-partners and packagers pleaded guilty, agreed to testify against their friend and hoped for mercy.

 The story they told convinced the jury to convict Shamo of 12 counts, including continuing criminal enterprise, the so-called “kingpin charge” that is typically reserved for drug lords like El Chapo and carries a mandatory life sentence.
-The jury deadlocked, though on the 13th count: the death of Klyuev.
+The jury deadlocked, though, on the 13th count: the death of Klyuev.

 The bust was one of the largest operations in the country in 2016.
 But the fentanyl trade has only grown more sophisticated since.
 By comparison, Shamo now looks “small-time,” said Safdar, with the Partnership for Safe Medicines.
 The most notorious Mexican drug cartels have transitioned to fentanyl, even as homegrown upstarts like Shamo’s proliferate.

-Seizure data in the United Nation’s World Drug Report shows trafficking quickly expanding worldwide.
+Seizure data in the United Nations World Drug Report shows trafficking quickly expanding worldwide.
 In 2013, four countries reported fentanyl seizures.
 By 2016: 12 countries.
 In 2017, 16 countries reported seizing fentanyl.

-And there is no reason to believe it will not spread further.
+There is no reason to believe it will not spread further.
 In Africa and the Middle East, the synthetic opioid tramadol is widely abused, much of it illicitly manufactured in Asia.
 If that market transitions to fentanyl it would be catastrophic, said Scott Stewart, a former agent with the State Department.
 In Australia, prescription opioid consumption has quadrupled.
 Marianne Jauncey, medical director of a Sydney harm-reduction center, can’t think of any reason fentanyl won’t soon arrive — all they can do is prepare for the day that it does.

 As Shamo was convicted, a single dark web marketplace still had 32,000 listings for drugs, thousands of them claiming to be oxycodone.
 There was no way to tell whether they originated in a pharmacy or somebody’s basement.